ram2424/Can-Analyzer/README.md

 # Can-Analyzer

-Trying to Build a CAN Ana;yzer
+Trying to Build a CAN Analyzer
-Baord used - Nucleo-g431rb
+Board used - Nucleo-g431rb